 - Add veggies and spices.
 Add the corn, peas, green beans, carrot, tomato sauce, dill, paprika, cayenne, and salt and black pepper to taste.
 Bring to a low boil.
 (This may take up to 10 minutes.)

 - Boil the pasta.
 Add the pasta and cook until tender, another 7 minutes or so.
 Adjust the seasonings and serve.

 This vegan soup can be cooled and stored in a covered container in the fridge for up to 4 days or in the freezer for up to 2 months.
 Homemade soup is always one of the foods I love keeping my freezer.

 It’s actually fairly common in most grocery stores.
 I’ve found it with the pastas on the Latin American aisle, or you can buy it online.
-But if you can’t find any you can substitute it with another small shaped pasta like elbow pasta.
+But if you can’t find any you can substitute it with another small shaped pasta like orzo, stars, or salad macaroni.

 No, alphabet soup is not a pasta, but a soup featuring alphabet shaped pasta.

 Knowing how much it costs you to prepare a recipe can help you decide if it’s the type of recipe to make regularly or one you might want to save for special occasions.
 Let’s crunch some numbers and see how this recipe pencils out.

 - oil – $0.02